Timi-G/burgerhouse/README.md

 ### Hints
 - Download repo as a zip file
-   - Tap/click on the green button with 'Code' text on this page
+   - Tap/click on the green button with 'Code' text (you can find it on the main burgerhouse repo page)
    - Choose 'download zip' option
 - Images of burgers are already saved in the images folder, you can use 2 burger images not yet displayed on the website
 - Open 'index.html' file and check the convention by which the first 2 burgers was displayed